13. The hero enters

 I no longer have a name

-The Master's name is never revealed in the novel.
-"I no longer have a name" also means: I lost my identity.
+The master's name is never revealed in the novel.
+By saying «I no longer have a name», he actually means: «I lost my identity».

 One day he won a hundred thousand roubles with a state bond

 Lotteries were arranged by the Soviet government to fund various activities.
 One way to do this was by the emission of state bonds.
-Citizens were "asked" to buy state bonds at work, like the Master did it at the museum.
+Citizens were «asked» to buy state bonds at work, like the master did it at the museum.
 Often there was a lottery connected to it by which some bonds could win an important amount of money.
-Because there were not many safe places, the Master kept his bond in the basket of dirty laundry.
+Because there were not many safe places, the master kept his bond in the basket of dirty laundry.

 A room on Myasnitskaya